Eschatologue/CM_wiki/docs/class/ranger/gloom-stalker.md

 You have mastered the art of creating frightening ambushes, granting you the following benefits:

-&emsp; ***Ambusher's Leap.*** At the start of the first turn of each combat, your Speed increases by 30 feet until the end of that turn.
+***Ambusher's Leap.*** At the start of the first turn of each combat, your Speed increases by 30 feet until the end of that turn.

-&emsp; ***Frighten.*** When you attack a creature and hit it with a weapon, you can deal an extra 2d6 Psychic damage.
+***Frighten.*** When you attack a creature and hit it with a weapon, you can deal an extra 2d6 Psychic damage.
 You can use this benefit only once per turn, you can use it a number of times equal a number of times equal to your Wisdom modifier (minimum of once), and you regain all expended uses when you finish a Long Rest.

-&emsp; ***Initiative Bonus.*** When you roll Initiative, you can add your Wisdom modifier to the roll.
+***Initiative Bonus.*** When you roll Initiative, you can add your Wisdom modifier to the roll.

 ### Level 3: Gloom Stalker Magic